Code Smell – badly structured source code

-The big problem with Code Smells – alternatively also simply called Smells or Bad Smells – lies in the developers’ understanding of code.
-If the structure of a software is difficult to understand, errors can easily creep in during adaptations or extensions.
-In addition, the maintainability of software is made more difficult.
-There are two basic categories of Code Smells: internal and cross-class Smells.
+The big problem with code smells – alternatively called simply smells or bad smells – lies in the developers’ understanding of the code: if the structure of a software is difficult to understand, errors easily creep in during adaptations or extensions.
+In addition, the maintainability of software becomes more difficult.
+Basically, two categories of code smells can be distinguished: class-internal and cross-class smells.

 The following constructs often exist for Code Smells within a class:

 - Code duplicates: A code duplicate is source code that is used in identical or similar form several times within a software application.

 Long methods: the longer a method is, the more error-prone it is.
 In addition, long methods make reuse more difficult.
 Spaghetti code is also a popular term.